 Child Care Grants

 The Child Care Grant program was established during the 1999-2000 legislative session to address the need for quality, accessible child care at the public higher education institutions.
+It is an institutional grant given to public four-year universities.
 Funding has been consistent at $75,000 per year, except in 2010-2011 when the program was temporarily suspended.

-The scope of work performed varies by institution, and is tailored to meet the needs of the specific student parent population at each institution.
+The scope of work performed varies by institution, and is tailored to meet the needs of each institution's student parent population.
 Examples include: